Creative Survival: Africans as Mariners in Colonial Rhode Island

 Share this Page

-Keith W. Stokes
+by Keith W. Stokes

 The 17th century brought enormous changes to the Western Hemisphere, commonly called the Americas.
 European explorers and settlers claimed land in North and South America for economic, sovereignty, political or religious reasons.
 But the common bond between them was the use of enslaved Africans as the chief labor force to clear land, build cities and harvest the cash crops that would make men and communities wealthy beyond imagination.
 The introduction of African bondage was a transformative experience that lasted over a span of four centuries and shaped the settlement, economic, religious and cultural growth of the Western Hemisphere.